KevinHJoe/TicTacToe/README.md

-Tic Tac Toe Game
+# Android app Tic Tac Toe Game

-This is a simple Tic Tac Toe game implemented in Android.
-The game supports two modes: Player vs Player (PvP) and Player vs AI (PvAi).
+This is a simple implementation of the classic game Tic Tac Toe in Java for Android.
+The game features an AI player that uses the Minimax algorithm to determine its moves.

-Classes
+## Classes

-The game consists of three main classes:
+### AiPlayer

+The `AiPlayer` class is responsible for the logic of the AI player in the game.
+It has two main methods: `HardaiTurn` and `ExpertaiTurn`, which represent two difficulty levels for the AI player.
+Both methods use the Minimax algorithm to determine the best move for the AI player.

+The `HardaiTurn` method introduces some randomness to the AI's moves, making the game more unpredictable and challenging.

+The `ExpertaiTurn` method always chooses the move with the highest score according to the Minimax algorithm, making it a very tough opponent to beat.

+The `minimax` method is a private method used by both `HardaiTurn` and `ExpertaiTurn` to implement the Minimax algorithm.
+It recursively checks all possible moves and their outcomes to choose the best one.

+The `checkWinner` method is used to check the game board for a win or a draw.

+### ChooseGameMode

+The `ChooseGameMode` class is an `AppCompatActivity` that allows the user to choose between two game modes: Player vs Player (PvP) and Player vs AI (PvAI).
+The chosen game mode is then passed to the `MainActivity` class through an `Intent`.

+### MainActivity

-1. MainActivity: This is the main activity class that handles the game logic.
-It keeps track of the game state, handles button clicks, and updates the UI.
+The `MainActivity` class is the main activity of the game.
+It handles the game logic, updates the game board, and keeps track of the players' scores.
+It also handles the game mode (Player vs Player or Player vs AI) and implements the game's countdown feature.
-2. ChooseGameMode: This class is an activity that allows the user to choose the game mode (PvP or PvAi).
-3. AiPlayer: This class represents the AI player in the PvAi mode.
-It decides the AI’s move based on the current state of the game board.

-How to Play
+## How to Run

-When the game starts, the ChooseGameMode activity is launched.
-The user can choose to play in PvP mode or PvAi mode.
-In PvP mode, two players take turns to place their mark (either “X” or “O”) on the grid.
-The first player to get three of their marks in a row (vertically, horizontally, or diagonally) wins the game.
-In PvAi mode, the user plays against the AI.
-The AI chooses its move based on the current state of the game board.
-The AI’s strategy is to choose any open spot on the board.
+You can run this game on any Android device or emulator.
+Simply import the project into your preferred IDE (like Android Studio), build the project, and run it on your device or emulator.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue.

+## License

+This project is licensed under the MIT License.